 The process is reactive, not proactive.
 Steps can only be taken to repatriate a contingent once acts of abuse have been reported.
 The process therefore doesn’t protect victims from potential perpetrators, only repeat offenders.

 Steps need to be taken to operationalise the resolution.
 In particular the terms “widespread” and “systemic” need to be defined, and a trigger mechanism needs to be established to ensure troops are repatriated when that threshold is reached.

 Won’t this approach dissuade nations from contributing troops?

-A sea change in the way peacekeeping operations take place is overdue.
-Currently peacekeeping is under resourced, undermanned, and overstretched.
-However, resources are going to be stretched far tighter still as a consequence of significant cuts requested by the United States and seemingly supported by the Secretary-General and other member states.
+Further, crently peacekeeping is under resourced, undermanned, and overstretched.
+However, resources are going to be stretched far tighter still as a consequence of significant cuts.
+One possible result is a significant reduction in the number of troops deployed.

 In the meantime, the main concern is not that forces cannot be generated, but that the forces that the UN deploy will be confined to barracks to avoid further incident, the very opposite of the “people centred” approach to peacekeeping we look to promote.
 But here again effective accountability mechanisms are vital in giving force commanders the confidence to send troops off base knowing that if an incident of sexual violence occurs, processes are in place to deal with the matter fairly and effectively.

 Aren't you just unfairly picking on Troop Contributing Countries?

 Troop Contributing Countries (TCCs) play a vital role within UN peacekeeping, indeed peacekeeping would not be possible without them.
 They take the risks other states are not willing to take, since peacekeeping began over 3,500 peacekeepers have paid with their lives.
 We should always remain grateful for the contribution they make.